 - Suicidal thoughts: imagining harming or killing oneself.

 If you think you may be suffering from one of these disorders, speak to your GP or to the health or counseling services at your school or university.
-Just like maintaining physical health often requires a doctor, mental health disorders usually require a professional to help you find a manage.
-With certain important exceptions like eating disorders, mental health disorders usually can’t be cured - but there are definitely ways to manage them so that they don’t have as much impact on your day-to-day life.
+Just like maintaining physical health often requires a doctor, mental health disorders usually require a professional to help you find a way to manage.

 What causes mental health problems?